 The Saxon longitudinal study has been documenting the experience of the German reunification from the perspective of a certain group of East Germans since 1987.
-The 31st survey wave took place in 2019/2020.
-The 32nd wave is planned to be executed in 2020.
+The 33st survey wave took place in 2022.
 Today, 76% consider themselves as the winners of the reunification.
 In addition, the perception of having more in common than separating East and West Germans from another increases year to year.

 It is the only study that documents in this way the experiencing of the German Reunification among young people and adults in the GDR or in the new federal states.
 Around 400 respondents take part in the study annually, which ensures the informative value of the results.

 This publication (in German only) presents selected results from 31th wave (2020) of the Saxon longitudinal study with a focus on attitudes about the German reunification.
 The data show in a unique way how attitudes and opinions about German unity have changed or not changed in an identical group of East Germans since 1990.

 A new book about the study (in German): : H. Berth et al. “30 Jahre Ostdeutsche Transformation.
 Ergebnisse und Perspektiven der Sächsischen Längsschnittstudie“

 Since 1987 the Saxon Longitudinal Study has accompanied an identical group of East Germans on their way from GDR to the citizens of the federal republic.
 This book represents their attitudes and opinions on the German reunification as well as the developing process of their identities.
 Contributions by renowned guest authors complement the research results and place them in an overarching frame of the East German transformation.
 (From the publisher’s catalogue, read more)